 According to DeWitts, a double-pass design consists of nothing more than a baffle welded inside the end tank.
 What this does is cut the radiator in half, and the fluid flows through each half in series.
 Because each section is half the size of a full core, the fluid velocity is twice as fast, and the pressure drop has now doubled.
 Some will argue this design is superior because the fluid stays in the radiator longer.
 The reality is that the fluid has twice as far to go, but it is also traveling twice as fast.
 In the end, the fluid flows through each tube only one time, and a more appropriate description would be a “U-flow” layout.
 The design also demands both inlet and outlet to be on the same tank (which in some Corvette applications can prove rather troublesome).

 What about a triple-pass radiator?
 This layout has two baffles, one in each end tank.
 Now the core is divided into three small sections and flows through each one in series.
-This creates very high flow rates, and high-pressure drops through the system.
+This creates very high flow rates and high-pressure drops through the system.

 On that note, what about three-row aluminum radiators – are they better than two?
 In the old days of copper and brass radiators, this was true.
 More rows meant more surface area in contact with the fin and, consequently, a higher heat rejection.
 Because of this, a 3-row radiator was better than a two-row rad and so on.
 When aluminum radiators came onto the scene, the rules changed.
 By lowering the fin height, you could stack more layers of tubes.
 Using wider tubes increases the tube-to-fin contact area.
 The result of this is a very high-performance radiator with huge savings in weight.

-What is the Four Core Radiators?
+What are the Four Core Radiators?

 Fair enough, but what about “four core radiators”?
 There is really no such thing.
 The term “four core” has been misused for decades and accepted for generations (the writer is guilty too!).
 The term “core” is used to describe an assembly of parts.
-This assembly consists of tubes, fin, headers, and side plates.
+This assembly consists of tubes, fins, headers, and side plates.
 All these parts are brazed together to create the core.
 A radiator core can be made in several different configurations and materials.
-It could be made with copper or aluminum, and each layer consists of a group of tubes and fin.
+It could be made with copper or aluminum, and each layer consists of a group of tubes and fins.
 The number of tubes in each layer can vary based on the material and application.
 In this case, the term “four” is referring to the number of tubes in each layer.
 The correct term is actually “four-row,” referring to the number of tubes.

 Aluminum Radiators are now the norm…

 Since aluminum rads are now the norm, there’s even more confusion.
 That’s because the whole design concept of the radiator changed.
 The tubes in aluminum radiators tend to be much wider than the older copper units.
-This provides more contact surface and less dead space between the tubes.
+This provides more contact surfaces and less dead space between the tubes.
 The height of the fin in aluminum radiators is also much shorter, and that will result in more layers in the same given space.
 Because of this, an aluminum radiator with two rows will exceed the heat rejection of a copper radiator with four rows.

 When considering tubes in an aluminum rad, note that the U.S. standard for performance aluminum radiator tubes is a 1.0-inch wide tube while imported “offshore” radiators have smaller 16mm (0.62-inch) tubes.
 In this case, a 3-Row aluminum radiator would only have a total of 1.86-inch of the tube-to-fin contact surface, which is less than the two-row core with 1.0-inch tubes.
 Some ads for these 3-Row aluminum radiators will reference several features of the radiator design, but they avoid discussing the issue of the tube width.
 In contrast, is the DeWitts radiator: They offer a radiator design that goes another step and offers a two-row core with 1.25-inch tubes or (2.5-inch) tube-to-fin contact, and this configuration would again exceed the performance of a “4-row” imported core design.
 Always ask about the tube width.
 That will tell you a lot about the heat rejection and the origin of the product.